-- Aquatic Center: Although property will be acquired as part of the five-year CIP recommended in this Plan, the timeline for the design, construction, and operation of an aquatic center will depend on future funding for this facility. - Recreation Center: A multi-purpose recreation center will provide much needed programming space and recreation opportunities for the entire community.
+- Open Space: The City anticipates acquiring a more extensive open space system by build-out.
+Future costs for property acquisition are currently estimated at approximately \$5,000,000. - Future Regional Park: The acquisition and development of a regional park will occur beyond the five-year timeline.
+The total anticipated cost of this project is more than \$11,000,000. - Aquatic Center: Although property will be acquired as part of the five-year CIP recommended in this Plan, the timeline for the design, construction, and operation of an aquatic center will depend on future funding for this facility. - Recreation Center: A multi-purpose recreation center will provide much needed programming space and recreation opportunities for the entire community.
 This project may include an aquatic facility, along with other amenities as recommended in this Plan.
-If pursued independently from the aquatic center, the City will need to acquire a site for this facility.
-The timeline for the design, construction, and operation of a recreation center will depend on future funding. - Property Acquisitions: Several parks are recommended in this Plan that are beyond the scope of a five-year CIP.
+If pursued independently from the aquatic center, the

+City will need to acquire a site for this facility.
+The timeline for the design, construction, and operation of a recreation center will depend on future funding.

+- Property Acquisitions: Several additional parks are recommended in this Plan, which are beyond the scope of a fiveyear CIP.
 The City should seek to acquire these sites as funding allows before the opportunity is lost to do so.
-Additional property acquisitions will need to be opportunity based.

-• Greenway Buffers: As indicated in Figure 6 and in the description of the open space network, opportunities exist to provide buffers between different land uses and serve as trail corridors for the community.
+Additional property acquisitions should be opportunity based. - Greenway Buffers: As indicated in Figure 6 and in the description of the open space network, opportunities exist to provide buffers between different land uses and serve as trail corridors for the community.
 The City should pursue all options to maintain these greenways.